zcfs/Meteor-power-queue/internal.api.md

 ## <a name="microQueue.get"></a>microQueue.get()&nbsp;&nbsp;<sub><i>Anywhere</i></sub> ##

 __Returns__  *{any}*
-The value that was next in line
+The item that was next in line

 > ```self.get = function() { ...``` [micro-queue.js:35](micro-queue.js#L35)